jiawei-zhang-a/Pendulum-beta/Devlog.md

 were rage-deleted.
 After some digging, I realized that the imported code from "three/src/Three.js" file were in the es2015 standard instead of commonjs.
 However, in the other directory "three/build/three.js", the code was either UMD or commonjs compatible, and can be directly imported as part of the `'three'` module in the typescript files.
-With this fix, running `tsc` followed with `browserify` yields correctly functioning es2015 codes.
+With this fix, running `tsc` followed by `browserify` yields correctly functioning es2015 codes.
 With the simple solution established, Gulp has been re-added to streamline and automate the build process.

+#### 06/25
+Setup source mapping for gulp build automation, and setup watch process with watchify, adopting from working solutions for the build process offered on typescript official site.